-Establishing why the Roberts-Smith case matters
+Establishing why Roberts-Smith case matters

-There are numerous side-stories to the above matter, apart from whether a lawyer will be taken to task by the self-governing legal profession over the recently-decided case.
+There are numerous side-stories to the above matter, apart from whether a lawyer will be taken to task by the selfgoverning legal profession over the recently-decided case.
 Roberts-Smith received his VC at a time when, by historical comparisons, the ADF was handing out medals much more freely than in previous years-wars, including Australia's top award, the VC.
 It was also proposing to hand out VCs posthumously for actions last millennium that didn't rank for a VC at the time.
-Effectively, the military establishment publicised and promoted Roberts-Smith as a war hero, possibly as THE Australian war hero.